Rosetta (software): Rosetta

 Apple launched Rosetta in 2006 upon the Mac transition to Intel processors from PowerPC.
-It was embedded in Mac OS X v10.4.4 "Tiger", the version that was released with the first Intel-based Macs, and allows many PowerPC applications to run on Intel-based Mac computers without modification.
+It is in Mac OS X Tiger 10.4.4 "Tiger", the version that launched the x86-based Macs, and allows many unmodified PowerPC applications to automatically run on Intel-based Mac computers.
 Rosetta is based on QuickTransit technology.
-It has no user interface, and launches as needed with no notification of the user, which led Apple to describe it as "the most amazing software you'll never see".
-Rosetta is optionally installable in Mac OS X v10.6 "Snow Leopard".
-Rosetta is neither included nor supported in Mac OS X v10.7 "Lion" or later, which therefore cannot run PowerPC applications.
+It has no graphical user interface, and launches transparently, which led Apple to describe Rosetta as "the most amazing software you'll never see".
+Rosetta is optionally installable in Mac OS X 10.6 "Snow Leopard".
+Rosetta is neither included nor supported in Mac OS X 10.7 "Lion" (released in 2011) or later.

 Because of the greater architectural differences between Intel and PowerPC processors, Rosetta operates at a higher level than the 68000 emulator does, as a user-level program that can only intercept and emulate user-level code.
-It translates G3, G4, and AltiVec instructions, but not G5 instructions.
-Although most commercial software for PowerPC-based Macs was compatible with these requirements (G4 systems were still widely used at the time), any applications that relied on G5-specific instructions had to be modified by their developers to work on Rosetta-supported Intel-based Macs.
+It translates G3, G4, and AltiVec instructions, but not G5.
+Although most commercial software for PowerPC-based Macs was compatible with these requirements and G4 systems were still widely used, developers must update any applications that rely on G5-specific instructions to work on Rosetta.
 Apple advised that applications with heavy user interaction but low computational needs (such as word processors) would be best suited to use with Rosetta, and applications with high computational needs (such as games, AutoCAD, or Photoshop) would not.

-Rosetta also does not support the following: